Suet Bird Food – The Bear Necessities

 If you are providing food for wild birds then it can be incredibly annoying to discover that your offerings are being stolen by other animals.
 In the UK the principle hijackers are squirrels.
 Extreme measures are often required to prevent these creatures from reaching the feeders.

 But if you are concerned about squirrels stealing your nuts then consider the plight of householders in America.
-They have to concern themselves with altogether more intimidating thieves which love the seeds, nuts and suet bird food which is hanging in their gardens.
+They have to concern themselves with altogether more intimidating thieves which love the seeds, nuts and suet pellets which is hanging in their gardens.

 How would you feel if you looked out of the window and saw a large bear feasting on your suet bird food?